 Virtual funeral etiquette tips

-For many reasons beyond the COVID-19 crisis, it’s not always possible to attend a loved one’s funeral.
+It’s not always possible to attend a loved one’s funeral.
 In this type of situation, attending a virtual funeral is the next best solution.
 Attending a virtual funeral allows mourners to take part in a funeral from the comfort of their own home.
-Here are five tips on virtual funeral etiquette.
+Here are five tips on virtual funeral etiquette:

 - Dress appropriately